 - Colors: Tan and brown stripes

 - Sizes: Full/Queen

-Both merino and alpaca wool are best known for their long, fine fibers that are silky soft and not scratchy.
+Both merino and alpaca wool are best known for their long, fine fibers that are silky soft, and not scratchy.
 This 100 percent wool blanket is made of pure virgin wool – 50% alpaca wool, and 50% merino wool.
 For this blanket, the wool is tightly woven and then brushed to give it the soft woolly feel most of us are looking for.

 If sheep and alpacas in the Andes depend on the very same wool to stay warm even at high altitudes, it is pretty much guaranteed to keep you warm as well.
-The Dessert Breeze’s wool blanket is great for year-round use and can even function well when wet.
+The Desert Breeze’s wool blanket is great for year-round use and can even function well when wet.

 Additionally, this Desert Breeze Distributing blanket can be either machine washed and line dried or dry cleaned.
 The entire circumference of this blanket is reinforced and encased with polyester material to make it more durable and crisp-looking for as long as possible.

 One of the popular and best wool blankets on the market today, it can be purchased in a Full/Queen size.
 It also comes with striped and varying shades of brown.

 - Blended alpaca and merino wool for a super soft and cozy feel

 - Superior quality and craftsmanship

 - Wool is sourced from the Andes mountains region in Peru